ruhsulin/BookSpresso/README.md

 - 📊 Track reading progress with statuses (To Read, Reading, Finished)
 - 🎨 Beautiful and minimal UI

+### 🚧 *But keep in mind…*
+BookSpresso is still in development! 🏗️ I still have some **cute little bugs** and **features that are waiting to be released!** 🍞👨‍🍳
+If you run into a bug, don’t worry!
+Either it will be fixed, or we turn it into a feature. 🤡

 ## 🛠 Tech Stack
 - **Language**: Java ☕
 - **Database**: SQLite 🗄️